ubuntu/ubuntu-desktop-documentation/docs/reuse/boot-ubuntu-from-usb.md

 1. Open balenaEtcher.

-1. Select your downloaded ISO and your USB flash drive.
+1. Select the downloaded Ubuntu image and your USB flash drive.

     ![The Select target step in Etcher](/images/select-iso.png)

-1. Click {guilabel}`Flash!` to write your image.
+1. Click {guilabel}`Flash!` to write the image.

+Now you have a USB stick that works as Ubuntu installation media.

 ## Boot from the USB flash drive

-1. Insert the USB flash drive into the laptop or PC that you want to use to install Ubuntu.
+1. Insert the USB stick into the laptop or PC where you want to install Ubuntu.

-1. Start or restart the device.
+1. Restart the computer.

 1. Your device should recognize the installation media and launch the Ubuntu installer.

-    If not, try holding {kbd}`F12` during startup and selecting the USB device from the system-specific boot menu.
+    If not, restart it again.
+This time, hold {kbd}`F12` during startup.
+In the boot menu that appears, select your USB device.

     {kbd}`F12` is the most common key for bringing up the system boot menu but {kbd}`Escape`, {kbd}`F2` and {kbd}`F10` are common alternatives.
 If unsure, look for a brief message when your system starts: this often informs you which key to press to access the boot menu.
+You can also find the right key in the documentation for your laptop or PC.